The Legend of Tristan & Iseult

 love, passion, magic and death ... the story that enchanted an Age

 The long, dark nights of Medieval Europe were rich with stories.
-But one legend was told and beloved beyond all others, The Romance of Tristan and Iseult.
+But one legend was beloved beyond all others, The Romance of Tristan and Iseult.
 Filled with love, passion, magic, and death, it captivated the listeners because it was the very mirror of their own hearts, minds and souls.
 And to raise the telling beyond the power of words there was music: the vielle, the harp, the drum, the psaltery, and the singing voice.
 All this made for evenings of brilliance and enchantment throughout the Middle Ages.

 in the beginning...